daryllxd/lifelong-learning/programming/product/articles.md

 - Geoffrey Moore, the absence of a market: “If two people buy the same product for the same reason but have no way they could reference each other, they are not part of the same market.”
 - In SaaS, two customers belong to the same market if and only if they use your product to serve their customers in a similar way.

-# Product Managers, Let’s Embrace Deep Work
+# Product Managers, Let's Embrace Deep Work
 [Reference](https://productcoalition.com/product-managers-lets-embrace-deep-work-fae03061d6d4)

 - Most high value work = thinking about product vision and strategy, piecing together various forms of input to figure out priorities, looking at product from different angles, preparing for major meetings to make sure they are productive, competitive review.